theRealSherapat/CompSA/Plotting/README.md

 # Plotting Synchrony-plots from Synchrony-simulation(s)

-Requirements/dependencies: Having Python 3.x, numpy, and matplotlib installed, e.g. by writing for the libraries:
+Requirements/dependencies: Having Python 3.x, numpy, and matplotlib installed, e.g. by writing for the libraries in the command window:

 > pip install numpy